• Skip to main content

 Image © Deposit Photos

-As previously mentioned, squirrels are opportunistic feeders, so they are not picky eaters but will eat almost anything that they come in contact with while hungry.
-Because of this, it is important to ensure that the food we are providing squirrels with will not make them sick or be difficult for their digestive systems to process.
+Because of this, it is crucial to ensure that the food we are providing squirrels with will not make them sick or be difficult for their digestive systems to process.

-Foods with little or no nutritional value are also less than optimal for feeding squirrels because they will fill up on these foods, without attaining the nutritional values they need to live healthfully.
+Foods with little or no nutritional value are also less than optimal for feeding squirrels because they will fill up on these foods without attaining the nutritional values they need to live healthfully.

 Corn

-While corn can be appropriate in certain cases—such as being fresh and cut up into small pieces—it can also be a dangerous food.
 Squirrels have a tendency to gorge themselves and overeat, and corn is difficult to digest, particularly in large amounts.
-It can also grow mold quickly, which can be toxic, or even fatal, for squirrels.
-Therefore, if you choose to feed your squirrels corn, be aware of these common predicaments!
+It can also grow mold quickly, which can be toxic or even fatal for squirrels.

 Peanuts

 Peanuts are commonly perceived as a nut, but they are, in fact, a legume.
 Peanuts do not carry as much nutritional value as other nuts, and they are hard to remove from the shell.
-If peanuts are unsalted and shelled, a couple of peanuts will not hurt the squirrel, but it should not be the main source of food.

 Cereal

-Squirrels will be temporarily happy if you leave out dry cereal, but they will quickly gorge themselves with little nutritional value to boast on!
 The sugar content might bring them back for more, but it is not healthy for long-term feeding.
 Because of this, it is wise to find other nutritional sources of food to feed your backyard squirrels.

 Dairy Products

-Because this is not something a squirrel might come across in nature, it is best to avoid feeding squirrels dairy products.
-They might eat the savory treat, but it is hard to keep it from spoiling and it is more difficult for a squirrel’s stomach to digest.
+They might eat the savory treat, but it is hard to keep it from spoiling, and it is more difficult for a squirrel’s stomach to digest.

 —-